Kashu7100/Qualia2.0/qualia2/data/README.md

 Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.

 ## CIFAR10
+The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
+There are 50000 training images and 10000 test images.

 ## CIFAR100
+he CIFAR-100 dataset consists of 60000 32x32 colour images in 100 classes containing 600 images each.
+There are 500 training images and 100 testing images per class.
+The 100 classes in the CIFAR-100 are grouped into 20 superclasses.

 # Acknowledgements
 The original datasets were obtained from following resources: